-As seasonality is one of the most discussed topics in the digital marketing field, we decided to take a look at a few events that will most likely impact the performance of your marketing campaigns in the next couple of months.
+As seasonality is one of the most discussed topics in the digital marketing field, we decided to take a look at a few events and seasonal trends that will most likely impact the performance of your marketing campaigns in the next couple of months.

 Despite Halloween being a traditionally American celebration, in recent years it has become more and more popular in the UK and Europe and it now represents a big opportunity for marketing professionals in certain industries.